projectcalico/calico/master/security/calicoenterprise/ce-network-security.md

 - Whether the connection was allowed or denied
 - Each policy that applied to the connection and whether it accepted or denied the connection

-{{site.prodname}} is sensitive to storage requirements for flow logs.
+Calico Enterprise is sensitive to storage requirements for flow logs.
 Advanced aggregation techniques are used to provide accurate flow log records without the need for sampling that can lead to missing important flow events.

 ### Visualization

-{{site.prodname}} provides a visual abstraction of flow logs with an interactive Network Flow Visualizer that enables you to explore accepted and denied flows within your cluster, understand traffic volumes, and dynamically zoom in or filter flows down to the namespaces and pods you are most interested in.
+Calico Enterprise provides a visual abstraction of flow logs with an interactive Network Flow Visualizer that enables you to explore accepted and denied flows within your cluster, understand traffic volumes, and dynamically zoom in or filter flows down to the namespaces and pods you are most interested in.

 ![visualizer]({{site.baseurl}}/images/visualizer.png)